 There are dozens of myths out there about what can throw off a breathalyzer to lower someone’s results.
 But few of these ideas actually are rooted in truth and if you are busted trying to cheat the breathalyzer, this can be used as further proof of your guilt.
-This is why you are better off remembering your rights during a DUI traffic stop and then calling an Oceanside DUI lawyer as soon as possible after your arrest.
+This is why you are better off remembering your rights during a DUI traffic stop and then calling a DUI attorney as soon as possible after your arrest.

 Myths About Cheating the Breathalyzer